-All KinderKlipz suspender/pacifier clip models are tested periodically in a independent laboratory to assure the standard "Nickle and Lead free".
+All KinderKlipz suspender/pacifier clip models are tested in a independent laboratory to assure the standard "Nickle and Lead free".

 We test our clips because first and more importantly, I’m also a Mum and my son uses KinderKlipz suspender clips in his pacifier holder.
 I want to provide the high quality and the best products to my son as for my customers.

 The second reason is that Kinderklipz is based in Portugal - Europe and here we comply with the EU Nickel Directive and EN 12586 standard.